-- 1. If a student wants a second credential, then they must complete at least 15 credits beyond the requirements of the first program as well as complete all requirements for the second credential. - 2.
+- 1. If students want a second credential, they must complete at least 15 credits beyond the requirements of the first program as well as complete all requirements for the second credential. - 2.
 Students may be given permission to complete a second credential only if they are demonstrating satisfactory academic progress and if space is available.
 Opportunities for second credentials may be limited due to program demand. - 3.
 Students will not be considered for a second degree until they have completed a minimum of 30 graded credit hours and are in good academic standing.